TouatiAch/HR-Absenteeism-analysis/README.md

 ## How to Access
 1. Clone this repository or download the `.pbix` file.
 2. Open the file in Power BI Desktop to view the dashboard.
+3. Access the SQL scripts in the `/SQL-Scripts` folder to see how the data was queried and processed.

+## Screenshots
+Check Screenshots folder.

 ## Results
 - Identified departments with high absenteeism rates, enabling targeted interventions.
+- Delivered actionable insights into the reasons behind absenteeism, supporting HR decision-making.

 ## Tags
 Power BI | HR Analytics | Absenteeism | SQL | Data Visualization | DAX